• Home

 Step 1: Cut Your Wood to Size

-Drill a hole near each corner of the wood, and sand all of the edges down a bit so they aren’t too sharp.
+Use a 3/4″ drill bit to drill a hole near each corner of the wood.
+Then, use a sander to sand all of the edges down a bit so they aren’t too sharp.
+I recommend starting with 80-grit sand paper and working slowly up to at least 220 grit or even 400 grit.
+Little fingers and lets will be all over this, so we don’t want splinters!
 If you want to stain, paint, or seal your board, this is a great time to do it.
 We left ours natural for now, but I may go back later and at least seal it.

 Step 2: Tie Rope Around Tree Branch